RalucaENC/GetJsonAndValidateDataFromXlsx/README.md

 ## Usage

-To use this custom action plugin in WebCon Workflow, follow these steps:
+To use this custom action plugin in WebCon BPS, follow these steps:

 1. Compile and Publish the project and generate the plugin archive (.zip) file.
-2. Import the archive file into the WebCon Workflow Designer.
+2. Import the archive file into the WebCon Workflow Designer Studio.
 3. Add the custom action to your workflow.
 4. Configure the custom action by providing the necessary settings and mappings.